abhayuvi/Experiments-on-DINO/README.md

 Experiments done:-
 - changed the weights of the pre-trained model.

-- changed parameters like :- 'num_classes'
+- changed parameters like :
+-     num_classes
+-     dn_labebook_size
+-     name_id